Following are some risk factors that may increase the chance of developing a gut cancer:

-The New Zealand Familial GI Cancer Service is a national service funded by the Ministry of Health and has offices in Auckland, Wellington and Christchurch.
-There is a multidisciplinary team that specialises in the assessment and management of familial GI cancer.
+The New Zealand Familial GI Cancer Service is a national service funded by the Ministry of Health.
+It has offices in Auckland, Wellington and Christchurch.
+There is a multidisciplinary team that specialises in the assessment and management of familial GI or gut cancer.
 The team consists of family history assessors, genetic counsellors, gastroenterologists, colorectal surgeons, oncologists and geneticists.

 What do they do?

-- Offer assessment of bowel cancer risk for people with a family history of GI cancer
+- Offer assessment of bowel cancer risk for people with a family history of gut cancer

 - Facilitate the diagnosis of hereditary cancer by confirming the family history